supertestnet/bitpac/README.md

 - [ ] If the user spends the max amount or very close to it, don't create a change output
 - [ ] Allow custom fees
 - [ ] Automatically broadcast transactions
+- [ ] Display a countdown on each proposal for when it disappears
 - [ ] Add more items to this todo list

 ![](https://supertestnet.github.io/bitpac/bitpac.png)